 UT Police is the primary agency for reporting and investigating criminal activity occurring on MD Anderson's Texas Medical Center Campus.
-Police officers and public safety officers also patrol The Michale E. Keeling Center for Comparative Medicine and Research in Bastrop and The Virginia Cockrell Cancer Research Center at Science Park in Smithville campuses 24 hours a day, 365 days a year.
+Police officers and public safety officers also patrol The Michale E. Keeling Center for Comparative Medicine and Research in Bastrop 24 hours a day, 365 days a year.
 The police department provides immediate response to all police, fire and medical emergencies.